Natural honeycomb significantly lowers the bad cholesterol, and raises the good one, and best of all gives protection against insulin resistance.

 Raw honey interestingly does not have the expected high glycemic index, being largely fructose, and having small amounts of pollen that consists of protein and fat.

 Nevertheless these are simple sugars and indulging in more than a teaspoon or two of comb and honey per day is not recommended.
 A short ten minute walk after the meal would be helpful in suppressing any rise in blood glucose.

-In theory it would be possible to take a greater amount of natural honeycomb after the nectar has been extracted; that too would then be a processed food, something we are trying to avoid.
+In theory it would be possible to take a greater amount of natural honeycomb after the nectar has been extracted leaving just the wax; that too would then be a processed food, something we are trying to avoid.